wellspringcp/wellspring/01-principles/01-01-principles-apologia.md

 ## Role of government:

+## Courts:

+## Open governance:

 ## Freedom of citizenship:

 We do not wish to hold anyone born within a `WS` polity captive to our borders, and we wish to make it materially plausible for persons unhappy in `WS` polities to leave, and to encourage those people to leave.
+Overwhelmingly, collectivists born within the forerunner republic argued that they had no choice but to transform it  into a collectivist polity because they didn't have the material means to leave it - we empathize with those individuals who felt this way, and provide these mechanisms to make it materially practical for them to pursue the life they prefer outside of `WS`'s jurisdiction.
+In return, we ask that they actually make use of these programs and not attempt to subvert `WS` polities.

 ### The right to leave

 `WS` does not wish to hold anyone captive to its borders, who wishes to leave.
-This program makes it practical for indepagents who are not happy living in a free market to seek greener pastures elsewhere.
+This program makes it practical for indepagents who are not happy living in a free market to establish a life elsewhere.
 It is available only to citizens of `WS`.
-Indepagents who immigrated willingly to `WS` will not have access to this program.
+Indepagents who immigrate willingly to `WS` will not have access to this program.

 ### The right to seek greener pastures